forestagostinelli/DeepCubeA_Exercises/README.md

 [DeepCubeA](https://www.ics.uci.edu/~fagostin/assets/files/SolvingTheRubiksCubeWithDeepReinforcementLearningAndSearch_Final.pdf)
 algorithm.

-These exercises are for anyone who is getting started with deep reinforcement learning.
+These exercises are for anyone who is getting started with deep reinforcement learning and search.
 The goal of these exercises is to implement a method that learns to solve the 8-puzzle.
 The solutions to these exercises can be run on a standard laptop CPU in less than 10 minutes.
 Sample outputs of solutions to each exercise are also provided.